MichelleKendall/MichelleKendall.github.io/_posts/2018-06-11-Knowing-who-infected-whom.md

 * check whether Bayesian inference methods have converged (have stopped coming up with any new suggestions) or whether they are still discovering new possibilities for the transmission tree.

 A brief overview of the maths: the method works by uniquely characterising each tree by a vector, then finding the Euclidean distance between each pair of vectors.
-The tree vector's length is "the number of sampled patients choose 2", and for each pair of patients the vector's entry is the depth of the most recent common infector of those two patients.
+The tree vector's length is "the number of sampled cases choose 2", and for each pair of cases the vector's entry is the depth of the most recent common infector of those two cases.
 This captures features of historical transmission, particularly the source case, and information about the "shape" of the tree, which relates to R0.
 Outliers and clustering can be deduced from the pairwise distance matrix itself.
 In addition, <a href="https://en.wikipedia.org/wiki/Multidimensional_scaling" target="_blank"> multidimensional scaling</a> can be used to visualise the space of trees, as in the example below.